-So now you know: It's the amount of computer memory available to Excel that determines the ultimate size of the spreadsheet you can build, not the total number of cells in the worksheets of your workbook.
-When you run out of memory, you've effectively run out of space - no matter how many columns and rows are still left to fill.
+Now you know: The amount of computer memory available to Excel determines the ultimate size of the spreadsheet you can build, not the total number of cells in the worksheets of your workbook.
+When you run out of memory, you've effectively run out of space - no matter how many columns and rows are still available.
 To maximize the information you can get into a single worksheet, always adopt the "covered wagon" approach to worksheet design by keeping your data close together.